Ponds at Battle Creek – now referred to as South Maplewood – Century Avenue Redevelopment Properties

 Small group, stakeholder meetings - January and February 2021

 Community Meeting #3 - March 10, 2021, from 4-6 p.m.

 Click HERE to sign up for the virtual meeting.

 Redevelopment Plan - Scope of Work

-Both sites are owned by Ramsey County.
-However, Ramsey County has made the decision to cease operations of the Ponds at Battle Creek Golf Course by the end of 2020.
+Both of the sites are owned by Ramsey County.
+However, Ramsey County made the decision to cease operations of the Ponds at Battle Creek Golf Course.
 Although neither property is currently for-sale, the County is considering various options for disposing of the properties.

 Due to their size, development of either site will have a significant impact on the immediate neighborhood and potentially the entire city.
 Therefore, the City of Maplewood is interested in working with the County to best guide any future development, should it occur, so that it is consistent with the City’s comprehensive plan and is vetted by the property’s neighbors.

 Currently, the Ponds at Battle Creek site is guided, according to the 2040 Comprehensive Plan, as park or open space.
 Meanwhile, the northern undeveloped site is guided for institutional use.
 In both cases, these planned land uses are based on Ramsey County continuing to own the sites and maintain their current uses indefinitely.
 Assuming that the planned land uses for these sites will likely change as part of this planning process, it is anticipated that one or both of the redevelopment plans would ultimately be adopted by the City of Maplewood as amendments to its Comprehensive Plan.

 The City of Maplewood not only sees this planning effort as an opportunity to provide a more realistic vision for these two sites should a new owner desire to change their land use, but it would also give Ramsey County, as the current owner, more certainty in how the City of Maplewood and other stakeholders view the future of these sites should the County decide to sell either or both sites.